-The Annual Action Plan was presented to the Horry County Council on May 4, 2021 during a virtual County Council Meeting.
-All constituents of the Horry County HOME Consortium were invited to participate in the virtual public hearing and to view the County Council meeting.
-No comments were received.
+The Annual Action Plan was presented to the Horry County Council on June 7, 2022 during a County Council Meeting.
+All constituents of the Horry County HOME Consortium were invited to participate in the meeting and to view the County Council meeting.
+No comments were received from the public.